ChamsToure/solon/README.md

 # Requirements
-- If you want to use the search feature and are not on windows, you have to change line 21 and 22 in the search.cpp folder because it only works on windows.
+- If you want to use the search feature and are not on windows, you have to change line 21 and 22 inside the search.cpp folder because it only works on windows.

 # Python packages